CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Task 4: Run the Function App

-In this task, you will run the function in VS Code, It uploads test invoices to the input container in the Azure Storage account to trigger the function.
+In this task, you will run the function in VS Code.
+It uploads test invoices to the input container in the Azure Storage account to trigger the function.
 Finally, it verifies the output JSON files in the output container to confirm successful document analysis.

 1. In Visual Studio Code, click the **ellipsis (**...**)** in the top menu, then expand **Terminal (1)** and select **New Terminal (2)** from the dropdown.